projectdiscovery/nuclei/docs/javascript.md

 - **Leveraging turing complete language**

 While YAML based DSL is powerful and easy to use it is not turing complete and has its own limitations.
-Javascript protocol is turing complete thus users who are already familiar with javascript can write network and other exploits without learning new DSL or hacking around existing DSL
+Javascript is turing complete thus users who are already familiar with javascript can write network and other exploits without learning new DSL or hacking around existing DSL.

 ## Requirements